What is the Mauritius Hash House Harriers (MHash)?

 Important Notices

-Parents should look after young children at all times.
+Family-Friendly – Parents must supervise children at all times.

 Introduction to Hashing for Virgins – By Tony